cevi/automatic_walk-time_tables/GetStarted.md

 *Source in `./python_program`*

-The backend is used by the webinterface, it's an API wrapping a python script, which generates the walk-time table form an GPX file.
+The backend is used by the webinterface, it's an API wrapping a python script, which generates the walk-time table form an GPX- or KML-file.
 More info can be found here: [Automatic Walk-Time Generator](python_program/Readme.md).
 The documentation of the API can be found here: [API Endpoints](python_program/API_Endpoints.md).

 ## MapFish PDF Creator